 To see the cancellation schedule for your cruise line click here.

 On some cruise lines, once you’re within 75 days before sailing, you can’t cancel your cruise without incurring penalties, somewhere between the deposit amount all the way up to 100% of the cost of your cruise, depending on how close it is to sailing.
 Some cruise line penalties begin as early as 120 days before sailing.

-The only way to get your money back is if you purchased TRAVEL INSURANCE and you are cancelling FOR A COVERED REASON.
+The only way to get your money back is if you purchased TRAVEL INSURANCE and you are canceling FOR A COVERED REASON.

 The most common covered reasons are illness, death or injury in the family, redeployment, and revocation of leave.
 Ask us for the complete list.

 How much are drink packages?

 Be aware that with most cruise lines, if one person in a cabin purchases a beverage package, ALL persons in the cabin must purchase a package.

 For each cruise line’s beverage package prices, individual drink prices, and article on whether drink packages are “worth it,” go to our Beverage Package Page